 Thomas the Train is coming to town as part of his annual Day Out with Thomas tour.
 How do I know?
-The commercials have started airing on PBS, and Farmboy asks to go every time he sees one.
-He literally spends the entire year anticipating Thomas’ visit, but it shouldn’t come as a surprise since we’ve gone every year since he was 1.
-Consequently, his birthday parties have been Thomas themed for the last 2 years.
+The commercials have started airing on TV, and my kids ask to go every time they see one.

 play with set them up.

 I don’t remember exactly when my son got his first train, and I only vaguely remember Hubby bringing home the train table and tracks that he found on craigslist, but it has literally consumed our home and our lives.
 It was years before the train table finally moved out of the living room and into the kids’ room.

 Around the same time that the obsession began, we learned about Day Out with Thomas at the Florida Railway Museum in Parrish, Florida.
 Our first trip was in 2012.
 My son was only 19 months old, but he was running from place to place as fast as his short little legs could carry him.

 There was a tractor pulling wagons that looked like train cars, an Imagination Station with toy trains and arts & crafts, storytelling and video viewing, temporary tattoos of Island of Sodor friends, an inflatable slide, bubbles, music, real train engines, and of course Thomas.

 When you purchase your tickets, you select a time for your ride on Thomas, but you can actually arrive any time during the day.